The Clear Edge

 Margin’s at 50%.
 Team’s productive.
 Customers are happy.

-Magnus studies operators at $150K–$200K.
-Identifies patterns of what breaks during rapid growth:
+Magnus studies operators at $150K–$200K and identifies clear patterns in what breaks during rapid growth.

 Common breaks at $140K–$150K: